valsson-group/UNT-Chem5660-Fall2024/Lectures-HandsOn/Lecture-9_September-19-2024/Readme.md

-# Lecture 8 - Assignment 2
+# Lecture 9 - Continuing Assignment 2

-September 17, 2024
+September 19, 2024

-In today's lecture, you should start working on Assignment 2, which has been posted on Canvas.
+In today's lecture, you should continue working on Assignment 2

 You can perform the calculation using either Gaussian 16 or ORCA 6, it is up to you which code you use.